codeep/Angular4-Node-Mongo-Starter/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `server/dist` directory.

+## Build Production

+Run `npm run buildPROD` to build the project for production.
+The build artifacts will be stored in the `server/dist` directory.

 ## Project general structure